 What is a Mortgage Valuation and How Does it Work?

-If you are applying for a mortgage to buy your new home, you need to know about the valuation survey your lender will carry out to check that the property is worth the price you’ve agreed to pay.
+If you are applying for a mortgage to buy your new home, you need to know about the valuation survey your lender will conduct to check that the property is worth the price you’ve agreed.

-A mortgage valuation is a check by your lender that your home is worth the amount you are paying for it, to ensure it provides enough security for your loan.
+A mortgage valuation report is a check by your mortgage lender that your home is worth the amount you are paying to ensure it provides enough security for your loan.
 You may also need a mortgage valuation if you are looking to remortgage.
-The information is useful to you too, as a buyer, but only in terms of the value of your property – it can in no way be a replacement for a professional building survey.
+The information is helpful to you as a buyer, but only in terms of the value of your property – it can in no way be a replacement for a professional building survey.

 How does a mortgage valuation work?

 Your lender’s decision on your loan will depend on the surveyor’s opinion of the property’s value.
-If they agree with the sale price, your lender is likely to offer you the loan you require.
+If they agree with the sale price, your lender will likely offer you the required loan.

 Are mortgage valuations the same as property surveys?

-No, they do not give you enough information on the condition of the property.
-A home buyer’s report or full structural survey is needed to understand any possible problems with the property before you buy.
+No, they do not give you enough information on the property’s condition.
+A home buyer’s report or full structural house survey is needed to understand any possible problems with the property before you buy.

 How much does a mortgage valuation cost?

-Mortgage valuations can cost anything between £400 and £1,500 depending on the price of the property, although some lenders offer them for free as a perk to new borrowers.
+Mortgage valuations can cost anything between £400 and £1,500 depending on the property’s price, although some lenders offer them for free as a perk to new borrowers.

 What if the surveyor doesn’t agree with the price I am paying?

-If, after a mortgage valuation, the surveyor thinks the price you are paying is more than the property is worth, this is called a ‘down valuation’.
-A down valuation could lead to a revised mortgage offer, which might leave you with a shortfall you can’t meet, leading to your purchase falling through.
+If the mortgage valuation surveyor thinks your price is more than the property is worth, you will receive a ‘down valuation’.
+A down valuation could lead to a revised mortgage offer, leaving you with a shortfall you can’t meet, leading to your purchase falling through.

 How common are down valuations?